turbot/steampipe-plugin-snowflake/docs/tables/snowflake_view.md

 # Table: snowflake_view

-A view is basically a named definition of a query.
+A view is a named definition of a query.

 Snowflake supports two types of views:

 - `Non-materialized views`: A non-materialized view’s results are created by executing the query at the time that the view is referenced in a query.
 - `Materialized views`: A materialized view’s results are stored, almost as though the results were a table.
 This allows faster access but requires storage space and active maintenance, both of which incur additional costs.

 ## Examples